francopasut/academic/content/en/post/emacs_lilypond/index.md

 image:
   placement: 3
   preview_only: false
-  caption: Emacs and LilyPond for music'
+  caption: 'Emacs and LilyPond for music'
 ---

 {{% toc %}}